Skip to content

 2. Agenda and Minutes.

 1. Initiative.
-Any ten Tenure-line or Career-line University faculty members (who need not be current elected members of the Senate) may petition and secure consideration by the Senate of any appropriate matter including proposed amendments to the University Regulations.
-An amendment to the University Regulations or any other matter to be initiated shall be presented in writing to the President of the Senate, who shall then give notice of the proposal to the Senate.
+Any ten Tenure-line or Career-line University Faculty members (who need not be current elected members of the Senate) may petition and secure consideration by the Senate of any appropriate matter.

 2. Review.
-All actions of the Senate shall be subject to review by the University faculty upon written requests for an appeal made to the President of the Senate by any ten Tenure-line or Career-line members of the faculty.
-This appeal shall be made within ten days of the mailing date of the summaries of action of the Senate.
-The action shall be reviewed at the next regular meeting of the faculty or at a special meeting called for that purpose after all faculty members have been given two weeks' notice of the meeting.
+All actions of the Senate shall be subject to review by the University Faculty upon written requests for an appeal made to the senate president by any ten Tenure-line or Career-line members of the faculty.
+Appeals shall be made within ten days of action of the Senate.
+The action shall be reviewed at the next regular meeting of the University Faculty or at a special meeting called for that purpose after all faculty members have been given two weeks' notice of the meeting.
+(See Rule R6-001D)

 Sections IV- VII are for user information and are not subject to the approval of the Academic Senate or the Board of Trustees.
 The Institutional Policy Committee, the Policy Owner, or the Policy Officer may update these sections at any time.